TanStack/router/docs/src/pages/docs/api.md

 ## useRouter

-The `useRouter` hook can be used to gain access to the state of the parent `<Router />` component It's shape looks like this:
+The `useRouter` hook can be used to gain access to the state of the parent `<Router />` component.
+Its shape looks like this:

 ```tsx
 export type Router<TGenerics extends PartialGenerics = DefaultGenerics> =